Thuylt185411/English/Cam12/Test2/Part3.md

 **Cambridge Meaning:** Much or to a large degree.
 **Sentence:** The weather has considerably improved since yesterday.
 **Conversation:**
-A – Is it warmer today?
+A – Is it warmer today
 B – Yes, it’s considerably warmer than yesterday.

 ### Word: Correspond